History of clothing and textiles: Bronze Age

 Scraps of wool fabric from the Bronze Age and Iron Age have been found in the salt mines of Hallstatt Austria.
 The fabric scraps were residuals of rags used in the mines.
-The rags, in turn were scraps from worn out garments.
+The rags, in turn were scraps from worn-out garments.

-The Bronze age fabrics are relatively coarse in part due to the coarse wool available from the sheep at the time.
+The Bronze-age fabrics are relatively coarse—in part due to the coarse wool available from the sheep at the time.
 The wool had a large amount of kemp (guard hairs).
-The weaves, however, included both simple plain weave (i.e., tabby weave) and more sophisticated twill weave.
-Twill woven fabrics have better drape than plain woven ones.
+The weaves, however, included both simple plain weave and more sophisticated twill weave.
+Twill-woven fabrics have better drape than plain-woven ones.
 The fabric colors were both natural and dyed.

 Iron Age

-Iron age fabrics are finer than Bronze Age.
+Iron-age fabrics are finer than those of the Bronze Age.
 The spun thread was very uniform and fine.
-Some iron age fabrics also had patterns of stripes woven in.
+Some iron-age fabrics also had patterns of stripes woven in.
 The finer fabric has been attributed to the development of breeds of sheep with finer wool and less kemp.